tevoshw/temperature-converter-cli/README.md

 # 🌡️ Temperature Converter

-A simple temperature converter made in Python.
+A simple temperature converter cli made in Python.
 Converts between Celsius, Fahrenheit and Kelvin.

 ## 📌 Features
 - ✅ Convert from **Celsius** to **Fahrenheit** and **Kelvin**.